yanni-yanni/beatbop-hunter/README.md

 - **Track through changes.** Try the tempo-change or accelerando examples to visualize what this means.
 - **Run on your own music.** Drop in any audio file and it does the same thing.

-It works great on some audio, while some other is harder (i.e. many tracks and multiple instrument simultaneously).
+Currently, Beatbop works great on some audio, while some other is harder (i.e. many tracks and multiple instrument simultaneously).
 Try it out yourself and find its limit!

 ## How to open it